sparkfun/Gram_Piano/readme.md

 License Information
 -------------------
 The hardware is released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
-All other code is open source so please feel free to do anything you want with it; you buy me a beer if you use this and we meet someday ([Beerware license](http://en.wikipedia.org/wiki/Beerware)).
+All code is open source so please feel free to do anything you want with it under the [Beerware license](http://en.wikipedia.org/wiki/Beerware).